 Previously known as Benteng Kayu Merah the fort was built by the Portuguese in 1540 and occupied by the Dutch, Spanish and English at various times.
 The restored fort is located on the coast approximately 1 kilometre south of Bastiong Harbour.
 Views from the fort across to Tidore Island are a feature of the visit.
 There are no guides or information boards and a small entry fee is payable.

 Located on the east coast of Ternate this restored 16th century built fort offers excellent views of Tidore and Halmahera islands.
-It is unclear who constructed the fort with Portuguese, Spanish and the Dutch vying to gain a foothold in the the lucrative spice trade at the time.
-The restoration work has removed some of the historical characteristics of the fort such as tunnels which once connected the fort to the sea, however it is still worth a look.
+It’s unclear who constructed the fort with the Portuguese, Spanish and Dutch all vying for a foothold in the lucrative spice trade at the time.
+The restoration work has removed some of the historical characteristics of the fort, such as tunnels which once connected the fort to the sea, however it is still worth a look.
 If the fort is locked ask the neighboring residents if they have a key.

 Batu Angus (burnt rock) is a lava flow from a previous, powerful Mount Gamalama eruption.
 A “must see” for those interested in volcanos the thick flow reaches down to the ocean and offers an insight into the force of a volcanic eruption.